FroMage/RivieraDEV/README.md

 1. [Download Play Framework 1.5.3](https://downloads.typesafe.com/play/1.5.3/play-1.5.3.zip) and install it
 1. Clone the [RivieraDEV repository](https://github.com/FroMage/RivieraDEV)
+1. Download and install Postgres 9 or 11 on port 5433
 1. Open a shell and go to the `RivieraDEV` directory you just cloned
 1. Create your Postgres DB (9.x)
     1. `sudo su - postgres`
-    1. `createuser -PSRD rivieradev`
+    1. `createuser -p 5433 -PSRD rivieradev`
     1. _enter `rivieradev` as password when prompted_
-    1. `createdb -O rivieradev -E utf8 rivieradev`
+    1. `createdb -p 5433 -O rivieradev -E utf8 rivieradev`
     1. exit
 1. Download the module dependencies
-    1. `play dependencies`
+    1. `play dependencies --forProd`
-1. Restore your libs that the last command deleted FOR SOME REASON
-    1. `git checkout lib`
 1. Run the application
     1. `play run`